One-Nexus/Synergy-Sass-Importer/README.md

 ##### Setting Asset Paths

 In order for your theme's to make their way into Sass, the Node.js environment will at some point need to know where the files are stored.
-The following options can be added to a JSON file as either top-level keys, under an 'options' key, or under a 'Synergy' key (allowing you to use something like an existing `package.json` file) in order to help Node.js locate the relevent files:
+The following options can be added to either [node's `global` object](https://nodejs.org/api/globals.html#globals_global) under the `Synergy` key (i.e `global.Synergy`), or a JSON file as either top-level keys, under an 'options' key, or under a 'Synergy' key (allowing you to use something like an existing `package.json` file) in order to help Node.js locate the relevent files:

 <table class="table">
     <thead>